Police say vigilante paedophile hunters not the solution to child exploitation

-Self-styled paedophile hunter groups are not the solution to curbing child exploitation say Derbyshire Police.
+Self-styled paedophile hunter groups are not the solution to curbing child exploitation say Nottinghamshire Police.

+Detective Chief Inspector Pete Quinn, of the Nottinghamshire Sexual Exploitation Investigation Unit, said: “Nottinghamshire Police encourage the community to come forward and report any circumstances where they have a concern for a child’s safety or information regarding the conduct of anyone that they consider presents a risk to children and young people.

-Speaking at the weekend, Bill McWilliam, assistant chief constable for Derbyshire Constabulary, put out the strong warning to vigilante groups that track potential offenders.
+Speaking at the weekend, Bill McWilliam, who is the assistant chief constable for Derbyshire Police, put out the strong warning to vigilante groups that track potential offenders.

 He said: “Tackling abuse of children is of course a leading priority for Derbyshire police.
 They are horrific crimes and we are determined to tackle them as robustly as possible.